AliceNN-ucdenver/Iasa/career.md

 Instead of asking: "What should I work on?"
 Ask this: "When you think about people who've been successful in roles like the one I want, what do they do that I should start doing?"

 Remember: feedback is a gift.
 Even when it stings.
-Buffy didn't become a better Slayer by avoiding criticism—she used it to fuel her growth.
+Buffy didn't become a better Slayer by avoiding criticism she used it to fuel her growth.
 Your career development depends on your ability to hear hard truths and act on them.

 ## The Reality Check: Let's Address the Elephant in the Room